Secondary Education (M.A.T.)

 Admission Requirements

-The Michigan Test for Teacher Certification (MTTC) examination scores must be furnished directly to Wayne State University by Evaluation Systems Group of Pearson, the MTTC testing agency.
-When registering for the MTTC, students should select "Wayne State University (31)" as a "College or University to Receive Scores."
+The Michigan Test for Teacher Certification (MTTC) is required to attain a Michigan Standard Teaching Certification.
+Wayne State University must receive only official scores directly from the Evaluation Systems Group of Pearson, which is the official MTTC testing agency.
+Scores received directly from students and/or other parties will not be accepted.
+Students will not be recommended for the Michigan Standard Teaching Certification without official passing test scores.
+When registering for the MTTC, students should select "Wayne State University (31)" as a "College or University to Receive Scores.

 Degree Requirements (General M.A.T.)